stevemann2705/DESImplementation/README.md

 # DESImplementation

-A possible implementation of the DES Encryption in Java.
-Not tested.
+An implementation of the DES Encryption in Java.